 Then, I folded the bottom of the sock to about that height.

 I did this to all the socks and placed them inside the sorter.
-The areas I created were an area for holiday socks, dress socks, light socks, and dark socks.
+I grouped the holiday, dress, light, and dark socks in different rows.

 The Reveal of the organized socks drawer.